---

 This lesson explains how an assistant's desire to be kind, adaptive, and respectful can become a prompt injection attack surface.

-## Build-a-Break block profile
+## Lesson profile

 - Family: Fundamentals